 Highlands Winery dates back to its days of being owned by another Napa winery, Freemark Abbey.
-It was sold in 2005 and today it is privately held by two partners, Paul Seagus and Dave Cofran, both Napa wine industry veterans.
+It was sold in 2005 and today it is privately held by two partners, Paul Segas and Dave Cofran, both Napa wine industry veterans.
 Dave (who we met with at his home) has a long history in the wine industry dating back over 45 years.
-He is a graduate of UC Davis during the mid 1960’s from a class that produced industry pioneer winemakers for Napa including Justin Meyer (Silver Oak Cellars), Ric Forman (Forman Vineyards) and Nils Venge ( Saddleback Cellars and Envy Winery).
+He is a graduate of UC Davis during the mid 1960’s from a class that produced industry pioneer winemakers for Napa including Justin Meyer (Silver Oak Cellars), Ric Forman (Forman Vineyards) and Nils Venge (Saddleback Cellars and Envy Winery).
 Dave worked as General Manager at Silver Oak Cellars for almost 20 years before retiring.
-We also visited with Dave for a review of another winery he was involved in called Strata.
+We also visited with Dave for a review of another winery he was involved in at the time, called Strata.

 Paul worked as an executive at IBM in the early 1970’s, had a desire to get into the wine industry, but had very little wine related knowledge.
 He acquired Napa property, planted vineyards, took viticulture classes and in a relatively short amount of time his vineyards were being highly coveted by select wineries including Chateau Montelena, Joseph Phelps and Robert Mondavi.

 One of their vineyards deserves special mention.
 It is the Black Sears vineyard and is highly sought after by those in the know who produce Zinfandel & Cabernet Sauvignon (D Cubed, Turley etc).
-There are only several other vineyards in Napa County higher than this one; the uppermost part of this vineyards sits and an elevation of just under 2,500 feet; the vines are completely organically farmed and the older vines are still head-pruned.
+There are only several other vineyards in Napa County higher than this one; the uppermost part of this vineyards sits at an elevation of right at 2,500 feet; the vines are completely organically farmed and the older vines are still head-pruned.
 This is also a unique site because it is one of the few places in Napa Valley where on an extremely clear day one can look far to the east and see the tops of the Sierra Nevada mountains (parts of Howell Mountain and Atlas Peak are the best places in all of Napa to enjoy these stellar views of the Sierra).